In the tree care world, we have a limited number of machines that actually have a pro-active benefit on a trees overall health.

 On the plus side, you can mix good organic material into the soil with minimal difficulty.
 You can vertical mulch, without causing lots of root damage, and it can help provide a much better environment for tree roots to grow in.
 With enough other kit to do the lifting you can even move trees without having to cause huge volumes of root severance.

 Now the Terravent.

-Bang the probe into the ground, pull the lever and off you go.
+Bang the probe into the ground, pull the lever, and off you go.
 Couldn’t be easier.
-Until you hit a root, or something slightly more nasty if you haven’t swept the area with a scanner, the things you’re meant to be helping protect, causing unseen damage and meaning you gave to go find another spot.
+Until you hit a root, or something slightly nastier if you haven’t swept the area with a scanner, the things you’re meant to be helping protect, causing unseen damage and meaning you have to go find another spot.
 You can’t incorporate matter with it, we do fill the probe holes with a bio-char mix, but the volume is minimal.
 And if you’re not careful you can run out of air, or nitrogen in this case, but that’s only if you’re a dipstick and don’t check the levels before you go out.

 On the plus side, it is quick and easy to use, I can push the probe in and “pulse” the ground meaning it fractures compaction at different depths, I don’t have to remove all the your grass to use the machine, and the liquid amendments can be tailored to each site, rather than having to use a one size fits all mix.

 As an end user I don’t have a preference for either machine.
 I simply select the tool for the job and don’t have to push one over the other because its all we’ve got to use.